Table of Contents

 Key Contributions of Alan Walker in Paleontology

-- In addition to this, Walker discovered hundreds of fossils which include: skeleton of a young Homo erectus and a skull of an Australopithecus.
+- In addition to this, Walker discovered hundreds of fossils which include: a skeleton of a young Homo erectus and a skull of an Australopithecus.

 Further Reading: The Ape in Trees.